monome/docs/norns/help.md

 *nb. those last two failures are benign*

-- Upon completion type `sudo shutdown now`
+- Finally, execute `sudo shutdown now` and norns will shut down

 If performing these steps on a shield, you won't see the standard shutdown message reminding you to wait until the non-red LED goes out -- you still need to wait!
 {: .label .label-red}